dgeekPublishing/gkb1a/README.md

 > ***NOTE   NOTE    NOTE***
 >
 > This is a work in progress and is ***NOT*** (in any way, shape, form, fashion or stretch of the imagination) ready to be used by anyone.
-I hope that I will be able to have a semi-usable version ready for "alpha-level" release by January 15, 2023.
+I hope that I will be able to have a semi-usable version ready for "alpha-level" release by March 15, 2025.
 >
 > **Download at your own risk**

 For the last 4 years or so, I've kept a text file on my desktop that contains what I considered to be a list of helpful snippets of code for my Python and especially PAGE programming projects.
 It's been helpful to me and I use it at least 4 times a week.